Scrivts/Scrivts/79974059203827/readme.md

 # Freaky Prison Line Simulator (79974059203827)

 ## About this script
-This script allows you to skip the line for free, push players for free, and give yourself any amount of cash!
+This script allows you to skip the line for free, push players for free, ~~and give yourself any amount of cash~~!

 ## Loadstring